bardlinga/data2410-oblig2/README.md

 how to run

+server.py and server-multithread.py has to be run in the same directory as index.html.

 servers can be run in bash or wsl with the following commands:
     $ python3 server.py
     $ python3 server-multithread.py